syncfusion-content/javascript-docs/js/Diagram/Node.md

 ### Native

 Diagram supports to add **SVG** content as shape content.
-It is achieved by setting node’s type as `ej.datavisualization.Diagram.Shapes.Native` and assigns the template id to the `templateId` property.
+It is achieved by setting node's type as `ej.datavisualization.Diagram.Shapes.Native` and assigns the template id to the `templateId` property.
 The `templateId` property receives id svg template.
 The following code illustrates how a Native node is created.

 {% highlight html %}
 <!-- dependency scripts -->